filakhtov/gentoo-use-docs/sys-libs/glibc.md

 Normally, a `pt_chown` binary has a SUID flag.
 It is necessary to manipulate permissions on a `/dev/pts` tree.
 When disabled SUID bit will be removed from binary.

 This flag should be disabled because there are no permission issues on modern Linux systems with properly mounted `devpts`.

+### systemd
+Install custom `nsswitch.conf` configuration file pointing to the systemd for `group`, `gshadow`, `passwd` and `shadow` categories.
+If the `nscd` flag is enabled, also install the `nscd.service` systemd service file for running `nscd` daemon.

+This flag should only be enabled if the target system uses systemd as the init system.

 ### systemtap
 Pass the `--enable-systemtap` option to the configure script.
 Enable systemtap static probe points in C library to provide tracing support via SystemTap tool.